 If you are an art lover you can visit the Lázaro Galdiano museum.
 You will be surprised!

-Another museum that we recommend is the National Archaeological Museum, with pieces of great value.
+Another museum that we recommend is the National Archaeological Museum, which holds pieces of great value.
 You can also visit the National Library next door, with interesting exhibitions.

 We recommend Calle Juan Bravo, where there is a boulevard with terraces for all tastes.